Setting A Salmon Fly Hook

 Don't Lift The Rod Until You've Felt The Weight Of The Salmon

 No matter what type of fly hook I'm using I always give the salmon plenty of time to let it think it owns the fly before putting the brakes on it!
 Once I've felt the weight of the fish for a few seconds with the rod tip pointing at the fish (and there's no bendy rod or slack clutch coming into play) then & only then will I lift the rod.
+Always remember a salmon's mouth is mainly made up of tough tissue and gristle so proper hook point pressure is essential to set a hook effectively.
 On many occasions I've hooked salmon and walked them 60 yards down a pool and handed the rod to another fisher and told them to lift the rod knowing fine well the fish is already properly hooked.
 While wading down the river I've known that hook hold is guaranteed and there's no way that salmon is coming off.
-This proves there's even no real rush to lift a rod in the early stages of proceedings once you've set the hook properly even though it's logical to play a fish with a high rod tip to avoid the line being drowned and potentially getting snagged on a sub surface obstacle.
+This proves there's even no real rush to lift a rod in the early stages of proceedings once you've set the hook properly even though it's logical to play a fish with a high rod tip to avoid the line being drowned and potentially getting snagged on a sub surface obstacle unless of course you want to surprise someone!